Vincent-Chung/Predicting-2019-ND-vs-Louisville/README.md

 ### Data

 The web scrape source was intentionally obfuscated.
-The web scraping function was left intact for process reference.
+The web scraping function was left intact for reference.

 Required datasets are available in this repository so that the user does not have to do any web scraping.
 Included datasets should be written to the objects "Scores.BrianKelly" or "Scores.ScottSatt" where appropriate.

+### Analysis

+this read-me is under construction